-This specification registers a new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CORE) Parameters" registry.
+This specification registers a new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE) Parameters" registry.

 rt="brski-proxy".
-This EST resource is used to query and return the supported EST resource of a Join Proxy placed between Pledge and EST server.
+This BRSKI resource is used to query and return the supported BRSKI resource using the additional BRSKI port of Join Proxy or Registrar.